chenz16/AdvancedLaneFind_Submission/README.md

 I used a combination of color and gradient thresholds to generate a binary image.

-For color selection (see function "hls_select" in ![process.py] (/Code/process.py) , I used the s channle of HLS color space by specifying threshould value thresh=(80, 255)
+For color selection (see function 'hls_select' in ![process.py] (/Code/process.py) , I used the s channle of HLS color space by specifying threshould value thresh=(80, 255)

 For gradient selection, I used the x, y direction gradient (see function "abs_sobel_thresh" in ![process.py] (/Code/process.py)  ), mangtitude of gradient (see "mag_thresh" in ![process.py] (/Code/process.py)  ), and direction of gradient (see function dir_threshold in ![process.py] (/Code/process.py) ).
 Their threshold are shown as follows: